Resources for Students, Teachers, Kids

 The first 10 amendments to our Constitution – what we know as the Bill of Rights – were ratified by December 15, 1791.
 Discover more by visiting these educational links.
 See more.

 One of the best ways of understanding a courtroom is by watching a trial unfold in person.
 Tours are available for groups looking for such an experience.
 These tours can include visiting the local District or Circuit.
 There are also opportunities to sit in on an appellate case heard in front of the Court of Special Appeals or the state’s highest court, the Court of Appeals.
 Also, opportunities to speak with a judge about the judicial process can be arranged.
-For more information, please contact the Office of Communications and Public Affairs at 410-260-1488.
+For more information, please contact the Government Relations and Public Affairs at 410-260-1488.

 Schools in the Courts Program

 Twice a year, Anne Arundel County District Court Judge Shaem Spencer opens his courtroom to area students as part of a three-hour program called Schools in the Court.
 The program educates students about the legal system while warning them about the consequences of making the wrong choices – namely drinking and driving, drug use, and other crimes.
 After taking part in role-playing during interactive scenarios, the students discuss legal issues and the advantages of making positive decisions with judges, community leaders, and actual drunk driving offenders.
 Students then remain in the courtroom to watch as unscripted cases are presented to the judge, which gives students an opportunity to learn about real-life consequences of thoughtless decisions.
 Additional information about the program can be found here.

 Mock Trial Competition